2026 Agenda

 SLÁINTECARE mid-term review: Is the Government still committed to delivering Ireland’s ten-year transformation plan?

 SLaintecare aims to tackle prevention, integration of care and efficiency.
 Workforce shortages, financial pressures and the challenge of digital reforms will test its viability.
 How can health leaders transform the service while prioritising patient care?
+What is the vision for private health in future healthcare delivery?
 What must change to make the plan’s vision a reality?

 Senior Research Officer, Social Research Division, ESRI